-Weil Group Resources, LLC, headquartered in Richmond, Virginia, was founded by international and energy sector executives devoted to the exploration, development and production of untapped energy and commodity assets.
-Focused on underdeveloped resources in global energy and other resource projects, Weil Group is active in the Northwest United States and Canada and has had prior projects in Colombia, South America and throughout the Philippine archipelago.
+Weil Group Resources, LLC, headquartered in Richmond, Virginia, was founded by international and energy sector executives devoted to the exploration, development and production of untapped energy and other commodity assets.
+Focused on these underdeveloped resources, Weil Group is active in the United States and Canada and has had prior projects in Colombia, South America and throughout the Philippine archipelago.

-Weil Group’s knowledge of oil and gas exploration and production, reservoir, well drilling and testing together with its project management and field and mid-stream operating experience, inspired the development of a successful helium exploration and production program.
-With active projects in both the United States and Canada, Weil Group is producing high grade helium and continues to expand its multiple BCF helium reserves.
+Weil Group’s knowledge of oil and gas exploration and production, coupled with its project management and mid-stream operating experience, inspired the development of a successful helium exploration and production program.
+With active projects in both the United States and Canada, Weil Group is producing high grade helium and continues to expand its significant helium reserves.

-Our mission is to pioneer in the exploration, development and production of untapped energy and commodity assets, discerning value overlooked by others.
+Our mission is to explore, develop and produce untapped energy and commodity assets, discerning value overlooked by others.

 As former head of the international business division for ESP (Envirotest/Environmental Systems Products) Jeff negotiated technology agreements and joint ventures in China, Japan, Brazil, Argentina, Costa Rica, Egypt, Sri Lanka, Turkey and India.
 His strong strategic focus, technical aptitude and collaborative approach have played critical roles in his development of manufacturing subsidiaries in China and India, in working with partners in the Philippines to establish a successful nickel mining and smelting concern, and bringing life to oil fields with partners in Colombia.
 Early in his career, Jeff served on the White House staff as a special assistant to President George H. W. Bush for business, trade and economic policy.